arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

-- **More accurate and faithful statements**: if I have to write the message before coding, I cannot help but beying very specific.
+- **More accurate and faithful statements**: if I have to write the message before coding, I cannot help but being very specific.
 It's easy to refrain from being vague and writing `Fix` or `Update Repository.cs`.
 The message and the resulting commit content naturally match, because the message was the goal since the very